 What Is a Margin Account?

-However, margin accounts come with strict requirements and regulations.
-The Financial Industry Regulatory Authority (FINRA) mandates that investors must deposit a minimum of $2,000 or 100% of the security purchase price, whichever is less, to open a margin account.
-This initial deposit is known as the minimum margin.
+That said, margin accounts come with strict requirements.
+FINRA mandates that you deposit a minimum of $2,000 or 100% of the security’s purchase price, whichever is less, before you can open a margin account.
+This baseline deposit is known as the minimum margin, and it’s non-negotiable.

 How Margin Loans Work